 • If outdoors, wear a mask to reduce pollen exposure.

-• Avoid any known triggers which may make symptoms worse.
+• Avoid known triggers which may make symptoms worse.

 • Stay vigilant to weather forecast alerts for high pollen and sign up for thunderstorm alerts.

-• Check local council air quality pages to learn of pollution hot spots and action being taken to try and improve air quality.
+• Check local council air quality pages for pollution hot spots and action being taken to try and improve air quality.

-• Keep a reliever inhaler with you so it’s ready to use if required.
+• Keep a reliever inhaler with you so it’s ready to use.

 Thunderstorms can trigger asthma attacks.
 If you have asthma use your preventer inhaler regularly in the days before a forecast thunderstorm and keep your reliever inhaler with you before and during the storm.